aces/Loris/modules/login/README.md

 all the pinned queries will be displayed on the login page including the count.
 If a query returns more than one row, the name will be appended with an 's'.
 Pinned queries must include the column Project in order to be displayed.
+Queries can also be added to project/tools/Login_Summary_Statistics to be added to the calculations for the statistics on the login page.

 ## Interactions with LORIS